dbmcclain/Lisp-Actors/README.md

 So the answer is that using Actors for elementary data types costs about 400x in performance.
 For me, that is completely unacceptable.
 On a different hardware architecture you might get the reverse situation.
 But we are stuck for now with conventional Von Neumann computers.

 But it isn't quite as bad as that...
 I tested a manually written $APPEND against the high performance built-in APPEND from my Lispworks system.
 Suppose instead, we test the Actors against a similarly expressed Lisp function using the same kind of algorithm with CPS coding conventions, and against our own %CONS defined via DEFSTRUCT.
 We are testing Actors against CPS coding for some comparable higher-level datatype of our own making.
 This would be a more fair comparison.
+[Code for all of this is found in "TActors/cons-visitor.lisp"]

 <img width="397" alt="Screen Shot 2021-05-30 at 7 22 16 AM" src="https://user-images.githubusercontent.com/3160577/120107938-d1036000-c117-11eb-9595-c4c7948edbfa.png">